NASA launches $1.2 billion Psyche asteroid probe on 6-year voyage to rare metal-rich asteroid

 After a final round of computer checks, the 230-foot-tall rocket was released from historic pad 39A at the Kennedy Space Center, smoothly climbing away atop more than 5 million pounds of thrust.

-The Falcon Heavy's two strap-on side boosters were programmed to shut down and peel away two-and-a-half minutes after liftoff, flying back to side-by-side landings at the Cape Canaveral Space Force Station.
-The central core booster was expected to continuing firing another minute and a half before handing off to the rocket's second stage.
+The Falcon Heavy's two strap-on side boosters shut down and peeled away two-and-a-half minutes after liftoff and flew back to staggered side-by-side landings at the Cape Canaveral Space Force Station.
+The expendable central core booster continued firing another minute and a half before it, too, fell away.

-The flight plan called for the 6,000-pound Psyche probe to separate and fly away on its own an hour after launch, kicking off a five-and-a-half-year voyage to the asteroid it was named after.
+The single engine powering the rocket's second stage continued the climb to space.
+The 6,000-pound probe was expected to be released to fly on its own one hour after launch, kicking off a five-and-a-half-year voyage to the asteroid it was named after.

 Discovered in 1852 by the Italian astronomer Annibale de Gasparis, Psyche is the largest of nine known metal-rich asteroids, orbiting in the outer asteroid belt between Mars and Jupiter three times farther from the sun than Earth.